UnitConversion/unitConversion/documents/general/latticemodel.rst

     Figure 2: Lattice/Model Service Architecture

-The service consists of 3 layers, which are the RDB layer, the service layer, and the client layer.
+The service consists of 3 layers, which are the Relational Database (RDB) layer, the Service layer, and the Client layer.

-- *RDB layer*.
+*RDB Layer*
 	All data is stored inside this layer.
 The data could be real, e.g. element name or magnetic strength, or links to external files on the file system.
 The RDB schema is derived from the IRMIS schema, which was originally developed by Don Dohan at Brookhaven National Laboratory.
 It uses a MySQL RDBMS (relational database management system) as a backend data storage engine.

+*Service Layer*
-- *Service layer*.
-The service layer responds to requests from the client and [server data back from or save data into database].
+	The Service layer responds to requests from the client and reads data from and writes data into the database.
 The database is accessed via a data API (application programming interface), which isolates the RDB access details and business logic from the RDB client.
 The advantage with the data API is that it makes any internal schema changes transparent to the RDB client, which gives both the RDB schema expert and service developer more flexibility.
 Two major functions are provided in this layer.

-(1) As a data storage center, it receives all data from the client, and stores the data in the RDB, and [serving data back].
-(2) It provides a quick online simulation when a proper lattice deck with required model control information is provided.
+	1. As a data storage center, it receives all data from the client, and stores the data in the RDB, and sends data back.
+	2. It provides a quick online simulation when a proper lattice deck with required model control information is provided.

+*Client Layer*
-- *Client layer*.
-The client layer provides an interface to the end user in 2 formats: (1) API library, which can be used by a client application, e.g. a Python script or a Matlab application; (2) user interface, a graphic interface from a web browser, or from a CSS (Control System Studio) application.
+	The Client layer provides an interface to the end user in 2 formats:

+	1. API library, which can be used by a client application, e.g. a Python script or a Matlab application;
+	2. user interface, a graphic interface from a web browser, or from a CSS (Control System Studio) application.

-The service is implemented using the Django framework, and in phase I, [serves] data through a REST web-service.
-An extension to EPICS V4 and [serving] data through pvAccess (the EPICS V4 communication protocol) will be implemented in its next major release.
+The service is implemented using the Django framework, and in phase I, return data through a REST web-service.
+An extension to EPICS V4 and returning data through pvAccess (the EPICS V4 communication protocol) will be implemented in its next major release.

 Lattice
 -------